benfrick/docs-portfolio/src/doc/getting-started/using_nike_apis.md

 ### REST Architecture

 NDe uses the [REST](https://en.wikipedia.org/wiki/Representational_state_transfer){:target="blank"} (**RE**presentational **S**tate **T**ransfer) architectural style, which allows you to communicates with our APIs over the Web using standard commands and protocols such as HTTP requests and responses.
 REST is thoroughly explained on the web already, but here are a few reasons why we use it:

 **Stateless for Improved Performance**

 REST APIs are stateless, meaning that application state is maintained on the client and not within the API itself.
 Each interaction with the API is done in complete isolation: your requests must always include all of the necessary information to be fulfilled by the server.
 In turn, the server responses must always provide all necessary information you need to create state in your app.
 Why is this desirable?
-Being stateless allows an API to be scaled across multiple servers and therefore serve millions of concurrent users.
+Being stateless allows an API to be scaled across multiple servers and therefore serve millions of concurrent consumers.
 It also allows for easy caching, which can improve performance.

 **Easy Adoption = Wide Adoption**